vfmd/vfmd-spec/doc/specification.md

- 5. The [block-element line sequence] for the paragraph block is the last [block-element line sequence] of its [parent line sequence], and the [parent line sequence] is a
-    [bottom-packed list-item-processed line sequence]
+ 5. The [block-element line sequence] for the paragraph block is the last [block-element line sequence] of its [parent line sequence], but not the second [block-element line sequence] of its [parent line sequence], and the [parent line sequence] is a [bottom-packed list-item-processed line sequence]

 If any of the above 5 conditions is satisfied, the HTML output of the